OpenMDAO/dymos/joss/paper.md

 # Set the driver.
 p.driver = om.ScipyOptimizeDriver()

-# Allow OpenMDAO to automatically determine our sparsity pattern.
+# Allow OpenMDAO to automatically determine
-# Doing so can significant speed up the execution of dymos.
+#     total derivative sparsity pattern.
+# This works in conjunction with partial derivative
+#     coloring to give a large speedup
 p.driver.declare_coloring()

 # Setup the problem
-p.setup()
+p.setup(force_alloc_complex=True)

 # Now that the OpenMDAO problem is setup, we can guess the
 # values of time, states, and controls.